andreaferretti/factor-tutorial/README.md

 - the `match` vocabulary implements a form of pattern matching;
 - the `monads` vocabulary implements Haskell style monads.

 I think these vocabulary are a testament to the power and expressivity of Factor.
+Happy hacking!

     USE: images.http
     "http://factorcode.org/logo.png" http-image.